 - 4 chicken thighs

-- 3 zest of 2 oranges
+- Zest of 2 oranges

 - 1 large bunch of oregano, leaves removed from stems

-- 1. 5 tablespoons olive oil
+- 1. 5 tbsp. olive oil

 - Preheat your grill to 350 degrees and create a direct and indirect cooking zone.
 Make sure to soak your grilling planks for at least 30 minutes before using them.